Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts-jdp.md

 	git push
 	```

 	This time it should work, unless "master" on the remote changed again while Bob was working.

-## Summary

-In this unit you learned how to deal with merge conflicts, using the `--continue` and `--abort` options with `git merge`, and either a text editor or a merge tool.
-You can also use those options with `git rebase`, and because `git pull` is a combination of `fetch` and `merge`, you can resolve conflicts the same way.
-You can use `git pull --rebase` to rebase instead of merging after the fetch; it's particularly useful for keeping a branch up to date if you want to continue working on it after your colleagues have pushed changes to `master`.

-In the next unit, you will learn how to use git to deploy a website using a hook script, and how to use branches and tags to manage software releases.
+Finish up by opening Bob's **index.html** in your browser.
+How many furry felines do you see?